 Being a teacher for students of a younger age group means having to learn how to be patient to each child and understand them accordingly.
 As a homeroom teacher, I need to follow up each student’s performance on the other subjects as well.
 I have to ensure that my students trust me enough to let me know whenever they are having problems with whether in their schoolwork or at home.
 There is no greater feeling than the feeling you get when you have won the trust of a student.

 “Spoon feeding, in the long run, teaches us nothing but the shape of the spoon.”

 Another good experience in teaching is seeing a happy parent.
 Especially when a parent comes to you, thanking you because of their child’s improved grades or their once lost smile.

 Additionally, I am constantly learning new things.
-For example, there have been many new English words that are a part of dictionaries today but were not when I started teaching and most of these words that I have learnt are from my exchanges with students.
+For example, there have been many new English words that are a part of dictionaries today but were not when I started teaching and most of these words that I have learned are from my exchanges with students.
 It always seems funny when I tell people this considering my students are less than 10 years old!
-However, what I can tell you is this: never under estimate what you can learn from a 9 year old!
+However, what I can tell you is this: never underestimate what you can learn from a 9-year-old!

 “Do not confine your children to your own learning, for they were born in another time.”

 As an English teacher, I work hard to ensure my students learn proper English and grammar.
 I believe that elementary school is where a child’s entire future is molded.
 If you think that teaching English to students in an English speaking country is easy, you are wrong.
-There is so much to be learnt; including proper grammar, spelling and pronunciation.
+There is so much to be learned; including proper grammar, spelling, and pronunciation.

 The change and growth in technology has had a great impact in our education system.
 With the development of online libraries and eBooks being easily available, information has literally been put in our hands.